MLHale/nebraska-gencyber-modules/intro_to_first_principles/README.md

 > - If both sub-groups picked the same principle they will put that question card face up to the right of the turned up question card area.
 > - If the principles don't match, the two sub-groups discuss and reach consensus.
 The sub-groups may invite the instructor if the mismatch cannot be resolved.

-- Repeat steps 3 – 6 for all principle cards
+- Repeat steps 3 – 6 for all question cards

 #### Game 2: Cybersecurity Matrix